fanteastick/quartz-test/content/linux/bore.pub + letsencrypt + cloudflare.md

 ## How Players Connect

-- **Players connect using your VPS’s domain/IP and the port assigned to each server:**
+- **Players connect using your VPS's domain/IP and the port assigned to each server:**
     - For Server 1: `yourdomain.com` (or `yourdomain.com:25565`—the default port can be omitted)
     - For Server 2: `yourdomain.com:25566`